Being 10 is all about change!

 In those early years, we wrote 5 core values on a wall: Committed, honest, resilient, consistent and fun.
 These were to become our foundation and we always keep coming back to them.

 It has been a great journey and we met some fantastic people along the way.
 Some of them are still with us.
 Some leave and come back and become the best advocates for our company and the way we do things.
 Without the team and their commitment, we would not have been where we are today.

-Today, we are taking a step back and say thank you, James for being such an amazing captain and thanks everybody for every ounce of the energy you put in!
+Today, we are taking a step back and say thank you, James, for being such an amazing captain and thanks to everybody for every ounce of the energy you put in!
 Together we are Light Engineers.

 “I left university, with a degree in product design.
 I struggled to find a career path which suited me and luckily stumbled into 299 Lighting, as an intern.
 Seven years have since passed, so they must be doing something right.
 Through 299 I developed a specialist skill set and knowledge.
 I take great personal pride in the end result of 299’s work, and in the efficiency and creativity of the whole team.”

 “I have been at 299 Lighting about three years now, and I’m pleased to say I enjoy going to work there every day.
 If I compare myself to when I started, I easily can see a massive improvement in terms of how I have grown professionally and personally on my position and I’m very thankful for it.”